Penalized maximum likelihood estimation for generalized linear point processes: Results

-is a well defined c\`adl\`ag process.
+is a well defined process.
 The process is sometimes called a homogeneous linear filter or a moving average.

-The parameter space we will consider is $V = W^{m,2}([0,t])$, that is, $V$ is the Sobolev space of functions that are $m$ times weakly differentiable with the $m$'th derivative in $L_2([0,t])$.
-For this concrete parameter space we will use $g$ for the generic parameter -- in contrast to the abstract notation where we use $\beta$.

-We will need to interpret the stochastic integral above as a stochastic process with values in $V^*$.
-Since the stochastic integral is not defined pathwise in general, it is in fact not obvious that
+We will need to interpret the stochastic integral above as a stochastic process with values in a dual space.
+Since stochastic integrals are usually not defined pathwisely, it is, in fact, not obvious that

 for a fixed sample path is even a well defined linear functional -- let alone continuous.
-For the pathwise definition of the stochastic integral as a linear functional we note that functions in $W^{m,2}([0,t])$ for $m \geq 1$ are weakly differentiable with $L_2$-derivatives.
-Hence by integration by parts, see e.g. Definition 4.45 and Proposition 4.49(b) in \cite{Jacod:2003}, we have that
+If we take the parameter space for $g$ to be $V = W^{m,2}$, that is, $V$ is the Sobolev space of functions on $[0,t]$ that are $m$ times weakly differentiable with the $m$'th derivative in $L_2([0,t])$, then $g$ is weakly differentiable with $L_2$-derivative for $m \geq 1$.
+Hence, for $Z$ a semi-martingale, we have by integration by parts that

-for $h \in W^{m,2}([0,t])$.
+for $h \in W^{m,2}$.
 This equality is in general valid up to evanescence.
-The right hand side is pathwise well defined, thus we simply use the version of the stochastic integral defined by the right hand side above.
-The integral then obviously becomes a linear functional in $h$ for a concrete realization of the $Z$-process.
-Combined with Corollary \ref{cor:fundcont} this shows that we can regard $(X_s)_{0 \leq s \leq t}$ as a stochastic process with values in $V^*$.
-Lemma \ref{lem:normcad} shows, moreover, that $(X_s)_{0 \leq s \leq t}$ is norm-c\`adl\`ag with $X_{s-}$ obviously given as
+The right hand side is pathwisely well defined, and we use this as the pathwise definition of the stochastic integral of $h \in W^{m,2}$ w.r.t. a c\`adl\`ag process $Z$.
+The integral then becomes a linear functional in $h$ for a concrete realization of the $Z$-process, and by Corollary \ref{cor:fundcont} $X_s$ is a continuous linear functional.
+Thus $(X_s)_{0 \leq s \leq t}$ is a stochastic process with values in $V^*$.
+Lemma \ref{lem:caglad} shows, moreover, that $(X_s)_{0 \leq s \leq t}$ is continuous from the left with limits from the right.

 If the function $\phi: D \to [0,\infty)$ is given we find that $\Theta(D)$ consists of those $g$ such that